top of page

 Our Survivor Program

 The Reclaiming is Voicelore’s free program for survivors ages 18 and up who have experienced sexual assault or harassment, domestic or dating violence, or stalking.
-Through a structured, professional songwriting and production process, survivors work one-on-one with Marcellé to create a finished song rooted in their story.
+Each project is offered through donated services from Once Upon a Voice.
+Through a structured, professional songwriting and music production process that takes place online, survivors work one-on-one with Marcellé to create a finished song rooted in their story.
 Survivors are treated as artists, and the work is held to industry standards while remaining grounded in trauma-informed, neurodiversity-affirming care.
-Participants of all musical backgrounds are welcome, including nonspeaking survivors, AAC users, and Deaf or hard-of-hearing individuals, and survivors may collaborate through melody development, lyric writing, arrangement, sound design, vocal performance, or any combination of these roles.
-Songs created through The Reclaiming may be released, pitched for music industry opportunities, performed live, or kept as a private keepsake at the survivor’s discretion, with projects accepted on a rolling basis according to capacity.
+Participants of all musical backgrounds are welcome, including nonspeaking survivors, augmentative and alternative communication (AAC) users, and Deaf or hard-of-hearing individuals, and songs created through The Reclaiming may be released, pitched, performed, or kept private at the survivor’s discretion.

 What Our Process Looks Like